stylify/web/content/blog/style-your-vuejs-website-faster-with-stylify-css.md

 ```

 ## Styling the website
-If you copy the code bellow into the `src/App.vue` and run `yarn dev` you will get a styled `Hello World! 🎉` text:
+If you copy the code below into the `src/App.vue` and run `yarn dev` you will get a styled `Hello World! 🎉` text:

 ```html
 <template>